The West's first modern-era foothold in Japan is now a dedicated sun, surf and sand getaway

 A result of this subculture is an explosion of restaurants, bars, boutiques, and cafes lining Perry Road and the area around the pier.
 The road leads to Ryosenji , the temple where Perry and Tokugawa shogunate officials signed the treaty.

 Ryosenji Temple is a small Buddhist temple, fairly nondescript in comparison with so many magnificent temples in Japan.
-But it is here that the Harris Treaty was signed, which is why the temple grounds and main hall have been designated as a National Historic Site by the Japanese government.
+But it is here that the Shimoda Treaty was signed, which is why the temple grounds and main hall have been designated as a National Historic Site by the Japanese government.
 The small museum inside the temple displays a number of artifacts related to Commodore Perry, the Black Ships, and contact between Japan and the West.

 Onsen wonderland with atmospheric indoor and outdoor bathing options